George Elliot (Royal Navy officer, born 1813): Naval career

 He died in London on 13 December 1901, after a brief illness.

 Family

 On 1 August 1842 he married Hersey Susan Sidney Wauchope, daughter of Colonel Wauchope, with whom he had several children.
 Their daughter Elizabeth Georgina Frances Elliot married George Carnegie, 9th Earl of Northesk, while another daughter, Nina Helen, married Sir Thomas Butler.

 Cricket

-Elliot is recorded as having played cricket for Cambridge University Cricket Club in two first-class matches in 1831.
+Elliot is recorded as having played cricket for Cambridge University Cricket Club in two matches in 1831.
 However, at that time he was already in the Navy, and Alumni Cantabrigienses has no record of his having attended the University.